Just Energy: Controversies

 Rebecca MacDonald, Just Energy's executive chair, has been accused of falsifying her credentials and her biography.
 Additionally, forensic accounting firms have determined that Just Energy uses questionable accounting practices and has misled investors as to their financial condition.

 In September 2014, the police department of Sudbury, Ontario, issued a warning to the city's residents regarding the aggressive and illegal door-to-door sales activities of Just Energy sales representatives, and advised contacting the police if salespeople refuse to leave when requested.

 In November 2014, the Canadian Federal Competition Bureau says a subsidiary (National Energy Corp, which operates as National Home Services) of Just Energy Group Inc. has agreed to pay $7 million in penalties, restitution and other costs related to complaints over its door-to-door water heater marketing practices in Ontario and Quebec.
 Finding by the bureau that sales staff were misleading customers about their identity and the purpose of their visits.

 In January 2015, the Attorney General's Office of Massachusetts announced that Just Energy had agreed to pay $4 million to settle allegations of deceptive marketing and overcharging consumers.
 According to the settlement, Just Energy charged rates that were higher than the rates for the electricity supply provided by NSTAR and National Grid, and induced elderly and non-native English speakers by continuing to offer electricity supply services even after it became clear that they did not understand the terms of the contract.
 Consumers were also switched to Just Energy without authorization, and termination fees worth tens of thousands of dollars were charged to small business owners who weren't advised of the charges.

-May 2015, a class action against the Just Energy group of companies claimed it unlawfully withheld the minimum protection of the Employment Standards Act from its door-to-door sales agents.
+A class action brought against the Just Energy group in May 2015 claimed it unlawfully denied the minimum protections of Ontario's Employment Standards Act to its door-to-door sales agents by miscategorizing them as independent contractors instead of employees.

-March 2021, Just Energy is being investigated into possible securities fraud.
-NYSE Regulation had proceeded to delist its shares from the NYSE as Just Energy is proceeding to go under Chapter 15 of the Bankruptcy Code in the US.
+Following the 2021 Texas power crisis, a Just Energy executive was among the out-of-state directors who resigned from the Electric Reliability Council of Texas board.

 Bankruptcy

-In March 2021, after the Texas power crisis caused crushing losses, the company sought court protection and bankruptcy.
+In March 2021, after the Texas power crisis caused crushing losses, the company sought court protection under the Companies' Creditors Arrangement Act in Canada and Chapter 15 bankruptcy in the US.

 The Ontario Superior Court of Justice has extended the stay period under the Companies’ Creditors Arrangement Act multiple times allowing the company to continue to operate in the ordinary course of business, while pursuing a restructuring plan with its stakeholders.

 On June 16, 2021, Texas Governor Greg Abbott signed House Bill 4492, which provides a mechanism for recovery of certain costs incurred by various parties, including Just Energy, during the extreme weather event in Texas in February 2021 through certain securitization structures.

+Just Energy successfully exited the CCAA on December 16, 2022.